WangZesen/Decentralized-Training-Exp/cnn/README.md

 > [!NOTE]
 > The codebase of the wrapper for decentralized training (`decent-dp`) is not directly available in this repository, and it's installed as a dependency and the source code is available at [Decent-DP](https://github.com/WangZesen/Decent-DP).

 ### Prepare Data

 Since it needs to sign an agreement for downloading the dataset, only an instruction is provided here.

 Download the ImageNet (ILSVRC 2012) dataset from [here](https://www.image-net.org/).

-Put the data under `./data/Imagenet` and arrage the data like
+Put the data under `./data/Imagenet` and arrage the files like
 ```
 data/Imagenet/
 ├── dev